Swadesh-c0de/vibe-fi/README.md

     - **Contextual Navigation**: Jump back to your current playlist or search results instantly.
 - **Autoplay**: Automatically plays the next song from your playlist or search results.
 - **Live Visualizer**: A responsive, retro-style audio visualizer that reacts to your music.
+- **Synced Lyrics**: Automatically fetches and displays synced lyrics for the current track.
+- **Unified UI**: Professional split-screen layout with symmetric visualizer and lyrics.
 - **Modern TUI**: A polished, keyboard-driven interface with centered dialogs and intuitive navigation.

 ---